Tulare County woman’s disappearance may be due to domestic violence incident, sheriff’s office says

-TULARE COUNTY, California (KGPE) — Authorities are still working around the clock to find a missing Tulare County woman.
+TULARE COUNTY, California (KSEE) — Authorities are still working around the clock to find a missing Tulare County woman.
 Brittney Steenbergen’s family is heartbroken and just want to see her come home.

 Plainview is where Brittney Steenbergen lives with four of her kids, it’s the last place she was seen on Dec.
 28. Capt.
 Chris Wenzinger with the Tulare County Sheriff’s Office said one of Steenbergen’s children called 911 on New Year’s Eve around 4:30 p.m.